ubyssey/volunteer/installation/docker.md

 docker-compose up
 ```

+*Note for Windows: docker-compose requires Docker to be running in the background.
+If docker-compose fails run Docker Toolbox first and try again*

 *The database may fail to initialize.
 Simply re-run the above command and it should work.*

 To see currently running docker containers, run the following command in a different terminal.